cgwhouse/widen-bot/README.md

 WidenBot is a private music bot for Discord.

-## TODO

-- Tell the dev channel about the new stuff

 ## Setup Guide

 **Disclaimer: This project is not intended to be a plug-and-play music bot that can be added to a server in a couple of clicks.
 It requires a bit of manual setup, and hosting is up to you.
 A single instance of WidenBot cannot serve more than once server simultaneously.**